Pandoragiann/fake-sms/README.md

   This script only for educational purpose.

 # Credit:
-  If You Like This Tool then Kindly Give Us a star.
+  If You Like This Tool then Kindly Give Me a star.
 Thanks...

 # Author:
   a) https://www.twitter.com/pandoragiann